 Conclusion

 Protecting confidential HR information requires immediate, practical action rather than theoretical planning.
-The financial penalties, legal risks, and reputational damage of data breaches make implementation a priority for HR departments at every organization size.
+The financial penalties, legal risks, and reputational damage associated with data breaches make implementation a priority for HR departments of organizations of all sizes.

 Implement secure storage systems that physically separate confidential information as required by regulations.